Appendix C—Personal fall arrest system (Part I—Mandatory; Parts II and III—Nonmandatory).

 Part I of Appendix C sets out the mandatory criteria for personal fall arrest systems used by all employees using powered platforms.
 Part II sets out nonmandatory test procedures which may be used to determine compliance with applicable requirements contained in Part I of this Appendix.
 Part III provides nonmandatory guidelines which are intended to assist employers in complying with these provisions.
-PART I

-Personal fall arrest systems (mandatory) -- (1) Scope and application.
+Personal fall arrest systems (mandatory)—(1) Scope and application.
 This section establishes the application of and performance criteria for personal fall arrest systems which are required for use by all employees using powered platforms under WAC 296-24-88035

-Anchorage means a secure point of attachment for lifelines, lanyards, or deceleration devices which is capable of withstanding the forces specified in the applicable sections of chapter 296-24
+.
+A secure point of attachment for lifelines, lanyards, or deceleration devices which is capable of withstanding the forces specified in the applicable sections of chapter 296-24

 WAC, and independent of the means of supporting or suspending the employee.

-Buckle means any device for holding the body harness closed around the employee's body.
+Buckle.
+Any device for holding the body harness closed around the employee's body.

-Connector means a device which is used to couple (connect) parts of the personal fall arrest system and positioning device systems together.
+Connector.
+A device which is used to couple (connect) parts of the personal fall arrest system and positioning device systems together.
 It may be an independent component of the system, such as a carabiner, or it may be an integral component of part of the system (such as a buckle or dee-ring sewn into a body belt or body harness, or a snap-hook spliced or sewn to a lanyard or self-retracting lanyard).

-Equivalent means alternative designs, materials or methods to protect against a hazard which the employer can demonstrate will provide an equal or greater degree of safety for employees than the methods, materials or designs specified in the standard.
+Equivalent.
+Alternative designs, materials or methods to protect against a hazard which the employer can demonstrate will provide an equal or greater degree of safety for employees than the methods, materials or designs specified in the standard.

-Lanyard means a flexible line of webbing, rope, or cable used to secure a body belt or harness to a lifeline or an anchorage point usually 2, 4, or 6 feet long.
+Lanyard.
+A flexible line of webbing, rope, or cable used to secure a body belt or harness to a lifeline or an anchorage point usually 2, 4, or 6 feet long.

-Lifeline means a vertical line from a fixed anchorage or between two horizontal anchorages, independent of walking or working surfaces, to which a lanyard or device is secured.
+Lifeline.
+A vertical line from a fixed anchorage or between two horizontal anchorages, independent of walking or working surfaces, to which a lanyard or device is secured.
 Lifeline as referred to in this text is one which is part of a fall protection system used as back-up safety for an elevated worker.

-Qualified means one who, by possession of a recognized degree, certificate, or professional standing, or who by extensive knowledge, training, and experience, has successfully demonstrated his/her ability to solve or resolve problems related to the subject matter, the work, or the project.
+Qualified.
+One who, by possession of a recognized degree, certificate, or professional standing, or who by extensive knowledge, training, and experience, has successfully demonstrated his/her ability to solve or resolve problems related to the subject matter, the work, or the project.

-Snap-hook means a self-closing connecting device with a gatekeeper latch or similar arrangement that will remain closed until manually opened.
+Snap-hook.
+A self-closing connecting device with a gatekeeper latch or similar arrangement that will remain closed until manually opened.
 This includes single action snap hooks that open when the gatekeeper is depressed and double action snap hooks that require a second action on a gatekeeper before the gate can be opened.

-Tie-off means the act of an employee, wearing personal fall protection equipment, connecting directly or indirectly to an anchorage.
+Tie-off.
+The act of an employee, wearing personal fall protection equipment, connecting directly or indirectly to an anchorage.
 It also means the condition of an employee being connected to an anchorage.